culvertsoft/mgen/index_f_Language_support.md

  * Java
  * JavaScript

-We plan to support further languages, and will prioritize by demand.
-The MGen toolkit is designed to be easily extendable to further languages by just adding custom code generator plug-ins to the MGen compiler.
+We plan to support additional languages, and will prioritize adding new by demand.
+The MGen toolkit is designed to be easily extendable by adding custom code generator plug-ins to the MGen compiler.